YuliyOst/University-Cloud/README.md

 Technical implementation and security configurations are not disclosed for security reasons.

 🎥 Project Presentation
-Click the button below to watch the interactive architecture walkthrough:

-▶️ Watch Video Presentation (MP4)
+To view the interactive architecture walkthrough, please download the video file attached to this repository:👉 university_cloud.mp4

 Business Essence
 Transforming the university's non-functional assets (basement premises) into a highly profitable dual-purpose facility: